Pursuing Excellence Through Equity

 Rutgers School of Nursing is committed to creating and cultivating an environment that is not only diverse and equitable, but that is actively working against racism and bias in our institutional practices, classrooms, curriculum, and daily interactions.
 In other words, we want diversity, equity, and inclusion (DEI) to be valued principles that manifest themselves from the inside out, from the top down.
 In this pursuit, we don’t just want to look excellent; we want to be excellent—through putting intent to action.

-Staying true to our motto of embodying Excellence in Action, Rutgers School of Nursing is taking several specific steps to actively work against racism and bias, while intentionally cultivating a community of diversity and inclusion at the school.
+Staying true to our motto of embodying Excellence in Action, Rutgers School of Nursing was among the first Rutgers’ schools to take several initial steps to actively work against racism and bias, while intentionally cultivating a community of diversity and inclusion at the school.

-In July 2020, Rutgers School of Nursing Dean Linda Flynn spearheaded a three-part approach to combatting racism and bias at School of Nursing.
+In July 2020, Rutgers School of Nursing Dean Linda Flynn launched a three-part approach to actively combatting racism and bias at School of Nursing.
+This initial tripartite initiative included:

 - The formation of the Dean’s Committee on Anti-Racism and Anti-Bias